Phala Network Price Tops $0.25 on Major Exchanges (PHA)

 Phala Network Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Phala Network directly using US dollars.
-Investors seeking to trade Phala Network should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+It is usually not possible to purchase alternative cryptocurrencies such as Phala Network directly using U.S. dollars.
+Investors seeking to trade Phala Network should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Phala Network using one of the exchanges listed above.

 Receive News & Updates for Phala Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Phala Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.